If you could make one small and easy tweak to your eating pattern and gain tons of health benefits, would you do it?

 There are many benefits of 12 hour intermittent fasting including:

-- Weight loss – fasting for 12 hours means that you will likely need to stop eating by a certain time in the evening, generally by 7 or 8pm.
-This helps prevent us from snacking in the late evening hours which can aid in weight loss if that is your goal.
+- Weight loss – fasting for 12 hours means you will likely need to stop eating by a certain time in the evening, generally by 7 or 8 pm.
+This helps prevent snacking in the late evening hours, which can aid in weight loss if that is your goal.
 Studies have shown that intermittent fasting can indeed be effective for weight loss.

-- Improved blood sugar control – similar to the previous point, if we are snacking less in the evening, this will also likely help prevent blood sugar roller coasters in the overnight hours leading to more time in range.
+- Improved blood sugar control – similar to the previous point, snacking less in the evening will also likely help prevent blood sugar roller coasters in the overnight hours, leading to more time in range.

-- Improved sleep – Having a stable blood sugar before bed means not being woken up overnight by low or high blood sugars, resulting in better sleep.
+- Improved sleep – Having stable blood sugar before bed means not waking up overnight with low or high blood sugar, resulting in better sleep.

-- Reduced insulin resistance and improved insulin sensitivity– Once you have been in the fasted state for around 12 hours, some amount of fat burning generally starts to take place.
-The less often you are eating carb-containing foods, the less frequently your insulin levels will rise.
-This in turn can aid in reducing insulin resistance and improved insulin sensitivity.
+- Reduced insulin resistance and improved insulin sensitivity – Once you have been in the fasted state for around 12 hours, some amount of fat burning generally starts to take place.
+The less often you eat carb-containing foods, the less frequently your insulin levels will rise.
+This, in turn, can aid in reducing insulin resistance and improving insulin sensitivity.

 - Improved cardiovascular health – Studies involving intermittent fasting have also shown benefits in lipid metabolism including improvements to total cholesterol, LDL cholesterol, and blood pressure.